December 4, 2022

 Now, remember, we’re viewing society.
 Society here.
 Paul is not describing the individual journey of a person.
 I’m not even dealing with it on that level, except in a moment as I close.
 But the fact of the matter: he’s talking about the development of what happens within a culture, within a nation, within a people—and here it is—and the dreadful consequences, causing us to wake up in the morning and to say, “Well, what about my children?” or “What about my grandchildren?”
 Because what comes after, you know, “sympathize, normalize, demonize”?
 How are they going to go?
 And how in the world did we get here?

 Nineteen seventy-two was a good year.
 I was twenty.
 I don’t know what age you were.
 East Lansing, Ann Arbor—Michigan, incidentally.
 (Michigan.
 Don’t worry.
-You can tell the Ohio State people in here.)
-East Lansing, Ann Arbor, and San Francisco were the first cities to pass a homosexual rights ordinance: ’72.
+It’s only Ohio State people in here, so…) East Lansing, Ann Arbor, and San Francisco were the first cities to pass a homosexual rights ordinance: ’72.
 Sweden decided, “We’ll be very happy to provide on our health system sex change operations with free hormone therapy.”
 At the University of Buffalo, for the first time in a curriculum noted anywhere in North America, it was an opportunity to take a course called Lesbianism 101.
 In the same year, in San Francisco, the Twin Peaks Tavern, the first gay bar in San Francisco, decided that it would remove its blacked-out windows.
 Up until that point, it was all blacked out.
 Why blacked out?
 Because men loved darkness rather than light, because their deeds are evil.[16]
 Now they said, “Listen, they’ve sympathized with us; let’s normalize it.
 Let’s take the blinds off.
 Let’s just be bold about this.
 Let’s let it be seen.”

 In Britain, 1988, the United Kingdom Parliament passes a law banning schools from teaching “the acceptability of homosexuality as a pretended family relationship.”
 Section 28 outlawed positive depictions of same-sex relationships in classrooms.
 “You’re not going to do this to our children,” they said—1988.
 Two thousand: repealed.
 Huge backlash, partly because of the number of people within British Parliament who themselves are homosexuals.
 The same is true in each of the parties here in North America.
 You will be fascinated to see the coming together not on the basis of political affiliation but on the basis of sexual commitments.
 Watch for it.
 Two thousand and five: gay and lesbian couples were allowed to adopt in England and Wales.
 Two thousand and thirteen: same-sex marriage was legalized.
 So in a quarter of a century, we had an immoral revolution.